 Why is it so hard to lose weight and why does it return?
 As shown here, there are multiple factors

 that may affect weight loss and weight maintenance.

 Certain genes may play an important role

 in how much weight is gained4,5

 Not enough sleep and lack

 of physical activity may be

 (eg, location, price, time to prepare).

 Some individuals have no place to

-Would you like to learn more about the science of obesity and the impact it can have on the workplace?
-This video will help you gain a basic scientific understanding of obesity and learn about different ways in which obesity can negatively impact your company.
+Would you like to learn more about the science of obesity?
+This video provides a basic scientific understanding of obesity, its potential causes, and potential treatments.